manoj1023/iitg_leave_system/README.md

 # IITG-Leave System
-Windows Application to applying for leaves for MTech, PhD students and staff.
+Windows Application which process requests for leaves for MTech, PhD students and staff.